charlesbel/Microsoft-Rewards-Farmer/README.md

 	Double click on ms_rewards_farmer.py

--How to make Script automatically close
+-How to make Script automatically close:

 Comment out the second to last line of code
 (If you do this you will not know if there was any errors)